Kate Hudson’s Buzz Cut Stuns On The Red Carpet: The Story Behind Shocking Change Revealed

 “I like the ease of it, you know what I mean?
 When I looked at the hair when it came off I was like you know this is…I’m so happy this is gone.
 It was a lot of wear and tear on that.”

-Kate Hudson’s buzz cut has become a shock to many but the actress is not bothered by other people’s opinion, saying that changing looks and among other things is part of the job of being an actor.
+Kate Hudson’s buzz cut has become a shock to many, but the actress is not bothered by other people’s opinion, saying that changing looks and among other things is part of the job of being an actor.

 “I think that when you choose to be an actor, you choose to be an actor to play roles that mean that you shift things.
 And there’s no preciousness to, like, what other people would see as something that they identify with you as.
 When you’re an actor, you sort of want to identify with different characters and different roles.”